DellGEOS/AzureStackHOLs/lab-guides/04-DeployAVDonAzureStackHCI/readme.md

 ![](./media/powershell02.png)

-## Create Host Pool in Azure
+## Task 03 - Create Host Pool in Azure

-**1.** Create Azure Virtual Desktop Host Pool.
+**Step 1** Create Azure Virtual Desktop Host Pool.
 You will be asked for Region where to create Resource Group and Host Pool.

 ```PowerShell
 #Create resource Group